ellakoa/postcard-poem/content/posts/white-horses.md

   White salty manes, abounding
   In the surf, hooves pounding

-  For now, the storm has eased and the horses have taken their leave.
+  For now, the winds have eased and the horses have taken their leave.
 alignPoemLeft: false
 removePostcardPadding: false